How the Green Context Engine Works

 Human approval

-A human reviews the final brief and approves it before it is published.
+A human reviews the final brief in Notion and approves or rejects it.
 Nothing goes live without this step.
+Rejected drafts include written feedback explaining why.

 What makes this different